AndreasHGK/BankNotes/README.md

 The first section contains settings for the notes.
 You can change the ID, custom name and custom lore for the note item.

 The second section allows you to change most of the messages of the plugin.
-This is usefull if you want to translate the plugin or even just change the looks of the messages.
+This is usefull if you want to translate the plugin ur even just change the looks of the messages.

 The third section contains advanced settings, currently allowing you to reset economy by changing the economyid.
 Also, enabled by default, the compatibility setting makes sure banknotes from v1.1.0 still work.